statgen/colocus-ui-vue3/README.md

 The DataTable component injects the loadDataTableFlag and watches it.
 Whenever it changes, the watcher executes loadTableData.

-Whenever filter data changes, the associated control calls filterStore.updateFilter.
+Whenever filter data changes, the associated control calls appStore.updateFilter.
 It then flips filterDataChanged.
 The DataTable watches that, and executes loadTableData whenever it flips.

-Whenever the user changes page or page size, filterStore.updateFilter is again called, which flips flag filterDataChanged.
+Whenever the user changes page or page size, appStore.updateFilter is again called, which flips flag filterDataChanged.
 There is logic as to when it will do so.
 Mainly, we want to ignore a page num event immediately after a page size event.
 Otherwise, the flag if flipped twice in succession, and the watch in the DataTable misses the change, so data is not loaded.

 ### Pinia store